Skip to main content

 Register an External Agent

 Register an external agent to make it available within the Agent Platform.
-Prerequisites Ensure that:
+Prerequisites

 • The external agent supports the A2A protocol.